jmkendallbar/SleepAtSea/data/README.md

         <details>
         <summary> Column descriptions. </summary>

+          *Missing values:* Missing values are represented by `NaN` (these appear at the beginning and end of recordings for statistics that rely on a data window [such as Heart Rate, Stroke Rate, and FFT Delta Spectral Power analysis]).

           - **Columns same as Hypnotrack**
           Plus the required columns for this script:
           - **time** - Matlab date number for time